 Gibson 61 Wiring

-In most cases, there is a HOT wire connected to a switch or one of the lugs on a volume control.
-Two colors are twisted together and taped off, and the last color is soldered to the bare wire to become GROUND.
-We solder the GROUND to the back of the volume pot.
+In most cases, there is a Hot wire connected to a switch or one of the lugs on a volume control.
+Two colors are twisted together and taped off, and the last color is soldered to the bare wire to become Ground.
+We solder the Ground to the back of the volume pot.

-Gibson Les Paul Style Installation
+Gibson Les Paul-Style Installation

 In Example 2, we illustrate how to install this pickup in a guitar similar to a Gibson Les Paul.

-Super Strat Style Installation
+Super Strat-Style Installation

 In Example 3, we illustrate the Gibson 61 wiring for a Super Strat-style guitar.

-As you can see from these diagrams, changing the pickups in your guitar is not very difficult.
+As you can see from these diagrams, changing the pickups in your guitar isn’t very difficult.
 Most of the confusion probably lies in the five multicolored wires attached to humbuckers.
 A few soldering connections and the project is complete.
 The Gibson 61s are sure to improve the tone of any guitar, and there are still a few modifications you can make, such as the pickup split, to personalize your sound even further.
 Many of the modifications are no harder than installing these pickups.